English Language BA (Hons) (with Foundation Year)

 Teaching on this degree is structured into lectures, where all students are taught together, seminars which are smaller groups, and tutorials which typically have no more than 10 students in the first year.
 You also have the opportunity to have a one-to-one meeting with your tutor each week.

-As part a Combined Honours degree, in your first year there are approximately 6 teaching hours each week, which reduce to approximately 5 teaching hours in your second and third years.
+As part of a combined honours degree, in your first year there are approximately 6 teaching hours each week, which reduce to approximately 5 teaching hours in your second and third years.
+On the single honours programme, you will have approximately 12 teaching hours each week with approximately 10 teaching hours in your second and third years.

 On top of teaching hours, you will also be expected to spend a number of hours each week studying independently, as well as studying in groups to prepare for any group assessments you may have.